goodekat/LIME-diagnostics-paper/README.md

 ## Description of Items in Repository

-**Folders**
+The contents of the folders and main directory are described below:

+**`code`**

+Contains the R code associated with the manuscript that is not directly included in `paper.Rnw` (such as some external data cleaning and file organization):

+  - `file-organization.R` contains R code for organizing the files to be added to the GitHub repository and preparing and moving files to the submission folder.
+  - `paper.R` contains the R code extracted from `paper.Rnw` using code in `file-organization.R`.
+  - `prepare-bullet-signature-data.R` contains R code for preparing the bullet test data to be used in the paper based on the Hamby 224 sets 1 and 11 data provided by Heike (that are not included in this directory).
+  - `code-trim-sig-data.R` contains R code for preparing the data in the file `data-example-signatures.csv` based on data provided by Heike (that are not included in this directory).

+**`old-version`**

-  - `old-version` contains the files associated with an old version of the paper that is much longer the the submitted version.
+Contains the files associated with an old version of the paper that is much longer the the submitted version

+**`submission`**

-  - `submission` contains all of the files submitted to the ASA data science journal.
-Note that the paper is specified slightly different in this folder in order to meet the requirements of the ASA data science journal.
-These are as follows:
+Contains the files submitted to the ASA data science journal.
+These files are moved to this folder using code in the file `code/file-organization.R`.
-      - The figure path in the .Rnw saves the generated figures in the main folder (instead of a figures folder).

 **Files**

-  - `code-file-organization.R` contains R code for organizing the files to be added to the GitHub repository and generating a file with code for submission.
-  - `code-paper.R` contains the R code extracted from `paper.Rnw` using code in `code-file-organization.R`.
-  - `code-trim-sig-data.R` contains R code for preparing the data in the file `data-example-signatures.csv.zip` based on data provided by Heike (that are not included in this directory).
   - `data-bullet-test.csv.zip` and `data-bullet-test.csv.zip` contain
     the data used for the bullet examples in the paper.
 Additional information about these files is included below under the heading